xodio/xod-docs/docs/guide/creating-generics/README.md

 For a generic patch, you may provide several specialization patches.
 XOD searches for a matching specialization every time it encounters a generic node.
-It replaces the generic node with specialized one if found.
+It replaces the generic node with a specialized one if found.

-The specialization patch is a regular patch conventionally named `<basename>(<t1>,<t2>,<t3>)` where `basename` defines the base generic patch name and `t𝑛` define particular types for which the specialization was created.
+The specialization patch is a regular patch, which either:
+- conventionally named `<basename>(<t1>,<t2>,<t3>)` where `basename` defines the base generic patch name and `t𝑛` define particular types for which the specialization was created.
   For example `if-else(number)` is a specialization for a generic patch `if-else` for cases when a `number` is bound to its inputs.
+- named just `<basename>`, when it’s a specialization for a custom type defined within the same library.
+  For example `xod-dev/w5500/open-tcp` is a specialization for a generic patch `xod/net/open-tcp` for cases when a `xod-dev/w5500/w5500-inet` is bound to one of the inputs.

-Note, you can create specialization patches for generic patches created in other libraries, and XOD will pick up them correctly.
-That way you can improve others’ work by making missing or optimized implementations.
+Note, you can create specialization patches for generic patches created in other libraries, and XOD will pick them up correctly.
+That way, you can improve others’ work by making missing or optimized implementations.

 ## Rules